 While not always literally in their own homes, we’re almost always at a home away from home.
 Whether they are visiting me or I am visiting them, we are always close to home.
 I know them intimately, and as a grandfather I’m trusted and able to get close.
 The necessary ingredients for any photo essay are present - access and acceptance.
 The camera has been around the children for most of their lives and they ignore it while the very serious business of play unfolds, and the mystery of make-believe prevails.
 The images are candid and made of unremarkable moments in everyday life, never staged.
 I watch, observe, and on occasion, the gestures, shapes and forms are arranged in the moment, and a picture is gifted to me to record.
 An unrecoverable fleeting moment in time.

 Besides the narrative and the legacy, this work is, for me, a small antidote to the bad news and tidings that flow ceaselessly out of daily news broadcasts.
 The world seems to be going through a very difficult time now, politically, socially, economically, and with regard to the environment.
-While I sincerely respect those that bring us documentary photographs of the social issues of our time, I am compelled to record a little poetic and romantic story, a notion that all is well in my small world.
+While I sincerely respect those that bring us documentary photographs of the social issues of our time, I am compelled to record a little poetic and romantic story, a notion that all is well in this small world.
 To cast my gaze at the joy, trust, and soaring spirits of these unfolding young lives.
-To show that the affinity and love of family can provide hope and courage, and induce a positive feeling.
+To show that affinity and love of family can provide hope and courage, warmth and reliable relationships, and induce a positive feeling.
 Happiness is as profound as sadness.
-The work is not only cathartic, but a dedication and tribute to everyone in these pictures.
-And to all children.